DirtyLittleData/DataWithDanny-SQLChallenges/Challenge_2_PizzaRunner/0_Data_Cleaning_Breakdown.md

   (12, 'Tomato Sauce');
 ```

-In the data cleaning process, you need to start by looking at your data (or knowing it at a business).
+## DATA CLEANING
+For data cleaning, we will start by examining our data.
+One way to look at our data - is to select * from each table

+## CUSTOMER_ORDER

-We used SELECT * FROM customer_id to look at the data.
+SELECT * FROM customer_order to look at the data.

 ![image](https://github.com/user-attachments/assets/ebacaaf7-b879-45a6-ae2d-2cfcce96d2cc)

-We notice from the output that the "Exclusions" and "Extras" columns contain empty fields, null values, and comma-separated values which indicate a denormalized structure.
+We observe from the output that the "Exclusions" and "Extras" columns contain empty fields, null values, and comma-separated values (denormalized structure).

-We then decided to use UPDATE rather than ALTER.
+We then decided to use UPDATE rather than ALTER to keep the orignal data and create a temporary table to add NULL .

 ```sql